itplr-kosit/validator-configuration-xrechnung/docs/development.md

 The `ant` target `dist` creates the distribution zip archive for releases including several targets for testing.

-If you want to skip tests call `ant dist-no-test`.
+If you want to skip tests call `ant dist-only`.